 Surrey Venture Studio

 Surrey Venture Studio is a programme for Surrey innovators, academics, students and entrepreneurs to ignite their ideas to build a business.
-Applications for the first cohort are now closed.
-Details and dates for the second cohort will be announced in the spring.
+Applications for the summer cohort are now open.

 More about Surrey Venture Studio